tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 That covers the basics for making a library and an executable, along with tests and benchmarks for them.
 Another important part of software projects is code quality.
 This includes things like code coverage and linting.
-Focusing on quality helps you make maintainable, idiomatic software.
+Focusing on quality helps you make maintainable and idiomatic software.

 ### Documentation Tests